Authentication and Keys

 For human- or service-backed keys:

-Keep this file local to the runtime host.
+Keep the downloaded private key local to the runtime host.
 Do not upload it to R4 or commit it to source control.
+The Node SDK derives the matching public key from this private key when it needs to validate or rotate runtime encryption state.

 What Happens On First Boot

-1. The runtime starts with {accessKey}.{secret} plus its local private key file.
+1. The runtime starts with {accessKey}.{secret} plus its local private key file from the one-time platform runtime config.

-2. The CLI or SDK derives the matching public key.
+2. The SDK or runtime derives the matching public key when it verifies local encryption state.

-4. R4 stores only the public key, fingerprint, and rotation metadata.
+3. R4 already stores the public key, fingerprint, and selected security-group access from agent creation.

 Key Lifecycle Rules